jrlagrone/rbcpack/docs/source/index.rst

 absorbing boundary conditions to truncate the computational domain for the simulation of a variety of wave propagation problems in the time domain.
-The plan is for RBCPack to contain stand-alone components that implement complete radition boundary conditions and/or double absorbing boundary layers for a variety of popular time-domain wave propagation solvers.
+The plan is for RBCPack to contain stand-alone components that implement complete radiation boundary conditions and/or double absorbing boundary layers for a variety of popular time-domain wave propagation solvers.